thermokarst-forks/q2-diversity/q2_diversity/markdown/core_metrics.md

  * Alpha diversity
   * Faith's Phylogenetic Diversity index: a qualitative phylogenetic measure of community richness
   * Observed OTUs: a qualitative non-phylogenetic measure of community richness
+  * Shannon's Diversity index: a quantitative non-phylogenetic measure of community richness
+  * Evenness (or Pielou's Evenness): a non-phylogenetic measure of community evenness
  * Beta diversity
   * Unweighted UniFrac: a qualitative phylogenetic measure of pairwise community dissimilarity (computed for all pairs of samples)
   * Weighted UniFrac: a quantitative phylogenetic measure of pairwise community dissimilarity (computed for all pairs of samples)